About LAI Video

 In Loving Memory

-While filming A Teachable Moment, the production team was heartbroken to lose two family members.
-Roderick is a featured stroke survivor in the film, whose kindness and generous storytelling made this documentary stronger.
-Kathleen is the daughter of Mark French and spoke with us about the challenges that any family faces when supporting a stroke survivor.
-We are grateful for their participation in this project, forever preserving emotional accounts that will continue to change lives.
-We proudly dedicate A Teachable Moment to their memory.
+Inspired by the stories of our four stroke survivors, we strived to create something positive in tone.
+But the road to recovery is never complete.
+While filming A Teachable Moment, the production team was heartbroken to lose two family members – Roderick is a featured stroke survivor in the film, whose kindness and generous storytelling made this documentary stronger, and Kathleen French, who spoke with us about the challenges that any family faces when supporting a stroke survivor.

 May 7, 1984 – October 18, 2017

 One year after the film’s premiere and nearly four years after his initial incident, Mark French passed away from multiple strokes.
 It’s a tragic end for a man who dedicated so much of his life to not only recovering from his first strokes, but also becoming a champion for the cause.
 An advocate to the end, Mark would be enormously proud to see that hospitals, schools, non-profits, and businesses continue to screen the film to thousands across the country, bringing people together to learn and love and make some extraordinary change in this world.